 Is there coronavirus in Ecuador?

 Yes, there are confirmed cases of coronavirus in Ecuador.
-According to the World Health Organization, as of November 3, 2020 there are 169,562 cases of COVID-19 in Ecuador.
-This is relatively less than other countries, especially compared to neighboring countries of Colombia, Peru and, above all, Brazil.
-Brazil has the 2nd highest number of cases in the world, at 3,669,995; topped only by the United States, where there are 5,719,841 cases.
+According to the World Health Organization, as of December 23, 2020 there are 207,084 cases of COVID-19 in Ecuador.
+This is relatively less than other countries, especially compared to neighboring countries of Colombia, Peru and Brazil.

 Is it still safe to travel to Ecuador?